• Home

 Understanding the Importance of Cervical Screening

-Dr Mohamed Otify, Consultant Gynaecologist and Gynaecological Oncologist, offers private cervical screening (smear tests) to detect early cell changes that could lead to cervical cancer.
+Dr Mohamed Otify, a Consultant Gynaecologist and Gynaecological Surgeon, offers private cervical screening (smear tests) to detect early cell changes that could lead to cervical cancer.
+Regular screening saves lives — it's a quick, simple test that can prevent gynaecological cancer before it develops.

 What Is a Smear Test?